Swags Buying Guide

-Swags come with a mattress and are designed to protect you from the elements.
+Swags come with a mattress and are made from sturdy materials to protect you from the elements.
 They're small, portable and extremely easy to set up, so you can find a spot and set up camp fast.
-Anaconda's Swag Buying Guide outlines the key things to consider when weighing up swags so choosing the right one is easier.
+This buying guide outlines the key things to consider when choosing the right swag for you.

 - Small, light and easy to carry

 - Comfy thanks to an included mattress

 - Waterproof and long-lasting

 - Warm in winter and cool in summer